CopernicaMarketingSoftware/Documentation/Publisher/en/follow-up-manager-ms.md

 You can make a follow-up action in two ways, with the flowchart editor and with the script editor.

+Tip: You can always use the current date (and time) by filling in "now" as the value.

 ## Script editor

 The script editor is just like an advanced box.
 Here you can use JavaScript in order to set up advanced campaigns.
 These scripts, like in the flowchart editor, are executed on the Copernica servers when a link is clicked.
 You